 - Barrels: Our barrels are resourced exclusively from French forests from the center of France.
 More than half of our supplier-coopers use wood from forests certified PEFC. - Bottles: They are produced in Vayres in Gironde.
 Depending on the colour, between 55 and 80% are recycled. - Corks: We continue to use natural corks because it is the best closure system for its carbon footprint compared to screw caps or engineered corks or glass. - Capsules: Tin capsules, 100% recyclable. - Wooden cases: Our partners are particularly committed to a 100% traceability of the wood used, the use of short supply circuits and the recycling of waste. - Cartons: The cardboard used is composed of 75% recycled and 100% recyclable materials.
 All our cardboard manufacturing and printing processes are located between the Vendée, Charente and Gironde regions. - Labels: One area where we still have a long way to go.
-Constraints imposed on us: 1. the use of very long-lasting glues which correspond with the shelf life of our wines (up to 30/40 years) : 2. the resilience of labels for our white the shelf life of our wines (up to 30/40 years) ; 2. the resilience of labels for our white wines, especially when our bottles are placed in ice buckets.

-- We are working on a daily basis to improve the carbon footprint of this component of our production. - Local products for tastings: With our "food and wine pairing" tastings, we showcase the products of the Bordeaux region and encourage "local consumption" wherever possible.
-This has led to some excellent collaborations with local partners such as the Thierry Lafitte cheese dairy in Léognan, the Bordeaux chocolate maker Cadiot-Badie, Caviar de France in Biganos and the bakery in Martillac.
+Constraints imposed on us: 1. the use of very long-lasting glues which correspond with the shelf life of our wines (up to 30/40 years); 2. the resilience of labels for our white wines, especially when our bottles are placed in ice buckets. - We are working on a daily basis to improve the carbon footprint of this component of our production. - Local products for tastings: With our "food and wine pairing" tastings, we showcase the products of the Bordeaux region and encourage "local consumption" wherever possible.
+This has led to some excellent collaborations with local partners such as the From'Ange cheese dairy in La Brède, the Bordeaux chocolate maker Cadiot-Badie, Caviar de France in Biganos and the bakery in Martillac.